 GHP is closed to the public until further notice due to COVID-19.
-Although we are unable to see clients in person, we are able to assist any individuals in Genesee County over the phone, Monday through Friday, from 9am-5pm.
+Please do not come to the office.
+We can assist any individuals in Genesee County over the phone Toll Free at 844-232-7740, Monday through Friday, from 9am-5pm.
 Please see complete list below on services that we can provide over the phone:

 - HEALTH CARE, SENIOR AND VETERAN DENTAL ENROLLMENT:

 - If you are a GHP member, member of the senior or veteran’s dental program and have an address or phone number change, you need to call GHP Toll Free at 844-232-7740.

 - GHP will not term your enrollment span before contacting you for re-enrollment details

 - To apply to become a new GHP member, you can complete your application by phone.
 GHP staff will explain the documentation you need to submit to the office once we are open again to the public.